waterbycounty

 What's happening with rivers in San Juan County right now?

-San Juan County's primary USGS streamgage on the SAN JUAN RIVER is currently reading 951 cubic feet per second — 50% of the long-term mean of 1,899.01 cfs.
+San Juan County's primary USGS streamgage on the SAN JUAN RIVER has a pipeline snapshot of 951 cubic feet per second — 50% of the long-term mean of 1,899.01 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does San Juan County water compare to the New Mexico average?